TitanPlayz100/teti/info.md

     - semi invis mode
     - 4W
     - Race (TGM style)
-- clean, modern, and animated menus
-- import/export settings
-- customise queues
 - edit and draw on board (custom game)
 - custom menu to import/export board states, and edit garbage
 - undo and redo with non linear branches
 - pbs are saved, as well as lifetime stats
-- can edit piece skins
+- custom and preset piece skins
 - cool particles
+- clean, modern, and animated menus
+- responsive design
+- touhou jazz music

 ## TODO list
 Things that I am working on based on other changes
 - ready set go start option
-- arcade mode
 - rotation centres
 - bag seperators
 - gravity increase over time (and maybe fix softdrop)
+- loading bar

 Maybe:
-- CHANGE GAME CLASS TO BE EXPORTED MODULES
+- change game class to be export modules instead
-    - remove all this.game references in replacement with just the class being imported
+    - remove all this.game references in replacement with just the instance being imported
-    - **no longer shall the shackles of past object oriented java code bound the multiparadigm eutopia which is javascript**

 Zenith mode additions
 - add fatigue: